 - A. Lincoln Day and Washington's birthday holidays have been consolidated into one holiday titled "President's Day" to be observed as a paid holiday on the third (3rd) Monday in February. - B. For employees working on a 4/10, 9/80 or 3/12 plan, holidays shall be paid equivalent to the employees' regularly scheduled work hours (i.e. 10 hours of holiday pay for 10-hour shift). - 1.
 When the holiday falls on the employee's normal day off, the employee may elect to take either the working day before or the working day after the holiday off subject to the same options listed above.
 Employee's choice of day off must be approved by management at least two (2) weeks prior to the holiday.
 In appropriate circumstances management may require a group of employees to decide by majority vote so that all employees in an appropriate grouping will utilize the same day off.
 If employees are not able to use alternative days off due to work coverage issues, such employees may instead elect to receive regular straight time pay or to bank compensatory time at their straight time rate. - 2.
-Employees working on the 9/80 plan are governed by the same terms and conditions outlined above. - C. Authorized holidays are as follows:
+Employees working on the 9/80 plan are governed by the same terms and conditions outlined above.

+C. Authorized holidays are as follows:

 January 1st - New Year's Day

 Third Monday in January - Martin Luther King Day

 Third Monday in February - President's Day

 Cesar Chavez Day - Last Monday in March (effective beginning 2019)

 Last Monday in May - Memorial Day

-June 19 - Juneteenth (effective beginning 2023)

 July 4th - Independence Day

 First Monday in September - Labor Day

 Second Monday in October - Columbus Day

 November 11th - Veteran's Day

 Fourth Thursday in November - Thanksgiving Day

 The day following Thanksgiving Day

 December 25th - Christmas Day

 - D. The provisions of state law making every day on which an election is held throughout the state a state holiday shall not apply or create a holiday. - E. If an authorized holiday falls on a Sunday, the following Monday shall be treated as the holiday.
 If an authorized holiday falls on a Saturday, the preceding Friday shall be treated as the holiday.
-If a holiday falls on an employee's regular day off, said employee shall receive one (1) day additional regular compensation or the employee shall receive one (1) day of compensatory time off with the approval of the department head.

-- F. All permanent full-time employees shall be allowed leave of absence with pay for every authorized holiday.
+If a holiday falls on an employee's regular day off, said employee shall receive one (1) day additional regular compensation or the employee shall receive one (1) day of compensatory time off with the approval of the department head. - F. All permanent full-time employees shall be allowed leave of absence with pay for every authorized holiday.
 Temporary, seasonal and less than half-time employees are not eligible for paid holidays.
 Persons regularly employed between twenty (20) and twenty-nine (29) hours per week are eligible for holiday pay at one-half (1⁄2) the regular rate.
-Persons regularly employed between thirty (30) and thirty-nine (39) hours per week are eligible for holiday pay at three-fourths (3/4) the regular rate. - G. If a Public Safety Dispatcher employee is required to work on the actual holiday which happens to fall on a Saturday or Sunday, the employee shall be paid the appropriate overtime rate plus straight time pay for the holiday.
-In the event that the employee's regular shift includes working both the actual holiday and the City observed holiday, the employee shall only receive holiday straight time pay and corresponding overtime pay for the actual holiday; no holiday hours should be coded on the observed holiday.
+Persons regularly employed between thirty (30) and thirty-nine (39) hours per week are eligible for holiday pay at three-fourths (3⁄4) the regular rate.